 This is believed to be a sign of protest against President Trump's comments suggesting players should be fired if they don't stand during the anthem.

 Update, September 24, 9:30 a.m.
-ET: The battle of words between the NFL, NBA, and President Trump continued on Saturday, with MLB joining those sports organizations to issue condemnations against the president's rhetoric.
+ET: The battle of words between the NFL, NBA, and President Trump continued on Saturday, with MLB joining those sports organisations to issue condemnations against the president's rhetoric.

 Throughout the day and night on Saturday, a plethora of NFL teams issued statements decrying the president's suggestion that players should be fired for not standing during the national anthem.
 Most of the statements included a call for unity as well reinforcing their team commitments to diversity, and offered assurances that none of their players would lose their jobs for not standing during the National Anthem.